davetron5000/wtf-is-a-webpack/markdown/testing.md

 The `--single-run` means "actually run the tests and report the results".
 Without it, Karma sits there waiting for you to navigate to a web server it starts up that then runs the tests.
 Trust me, this is the best it gets for now.

-You'll notice it failed withi the same error as before.
+You'll notice it failed with the same error as before.
 The difference here, is that Karma is sophisticated enough such that we can throw more JSON at it to fix the problem.

 We need to have our tests use Webpack to bundle up our JavaScript so we can access it and run tests against it.